-Robert Farlow is a litigation attorney in Holland & Knight's Tysons office, where he practices in the areas of complex commercial, corporate and employment litigation.
+Robert Farlow is a litigation attorney in Holland & Knight's Tysons office.
+Mr. Farlow focuses his practice in the areas of complex commercial, corporate and employment litigation.

 Mr. Farlow regularly appears in state and federal courts on a variety of civil matters, prepares and argues dispositive motions and conducts and defends depositions, including those involving expert witnesses.
 During the early stages of litigation, Mr. Farlow has navigated clients through the modern e-discovery process in the U.S. District Court for the Eastern District of Virginia, one of the fastest trial courts in the federal judiciary.
 Mr. Farlow also has worked on several appellate matters before the Supreme Court of Virginia and the U.S. Court of Appeals for the Fourth Circuit.